This 60s-inspired haircut is set to be the next big thing in 2021

 As for styling your new bangs on the regular?
 "To style your fringe, blow dry it with a round brush – try Nicky Clarke’s Frizz Control hairdryer which uses ionic technology to keep hair smooth and sleek, or the Frizz Control Hot Air Styler which makes styling it even easier."

-Now all we need to know is, when will hairdressers open again (opens in new tab)?
+Now all we need to know is, when will hairdressers open again?

-Lucy is a UK-based beauty journalist who has written for the likes of Marie Claire, Cosmopolitan, OK!, Women's Health and more, as well as contributing to woman&home.
-Her work covers everything from expert skin and haircare tips to the latest product launches and the show-stopping beauty looks spotted backstage at London Fashion Week.
-During her career she's interviewed some seriously famous faces, from Little Mix to Drag Race royalty The Vivienne, as well as chatting to the industry's leading hairdressers, dermatologists and make-up artists.
+Lucy is a UK-based beauty journalist who has written for titles including Marie Claire, Glamour and OK!, as well as contributing to woman&home.
+Her work covers everything from expert skin and haircare advice to beauty trends and reviews of the latest products.
+During her career she regularly speaks to the industry's leading hairdressers, dermatologists and make-up artists, has covered backstage at London Fashion Week and interviewed many a celeb about their beauty routine.

 -